-Kelly Hammond is an assistant professor of East Asian History at the University of Arkansas.
+Kelly Hammond is an associate professor of East Asian history at the University of Arkansas.
 Her first book, “China’s Muslims and Japan’s Empire: Centering Islam in World War II” was published by the University of North Carolina Press in 2020.
 Her work has been supported by the ACLS/Luce Foundation, the Kluge Center at the Library of Congress, and the Chiang Ching-Kuo Foundation.

 Latest from Kelly Hammond